vene/vene.github.io/content/pages/index.md

   - Our system for [temporal text classification with pairwise ranking and interval labels (AMBRA)](http://github.com/vene/ambra) will be presented at Semeval 2015.
   - Our paper, [*QUOTUS: The Structure of Political Media Coverage as Revealed by Quoting Patterns*](http://snap.stanford.edu/quotus/), was accepted at WWW 2015.
-  - Our paper, [*Brighter than Gold: Figurative Language in User Generated Comparisons*](/figurative-comparisons/), was accepted at EMNLP 2014.

 # Teaching